enthought/mayavi/docs/source/mayavi/auto/mlab_other_functions.rst

         :name: the name of the vtk object created.

-        :opacity: The overall opacity of the vtk object.
-Must be a float.
+        :opacity: The opacity of the text.
-                  Default: 1.0

         :width: width of the text.